laurentperrinet/laurentperrinet.github.io/content/publication/ladret-21/index.md

   that V1 population co-encodes orientation and its precision, which enhances population decoding performances.
-This internal representation is mediated by temporally distinct neural dynamics and supports a precision-weighted description of neuronal message passing in the visual cortex.Competing Interest StatementThe authors have declared no competing interest.
+This internal representation is mediated by temporally distinct neural dynamics and supports a precision-weighted description of neuronal message passing in the visual cortex.
 authors:
 - Hugo Ladret
 - Nelson Cortes